fguillen/fantasy/README.md

 end

 on_end do
   HudText.new(position: Coordinates.new(10, 100), text: "You are dead.
-Press space to re-tart")
+Press space to restart")

   on_space_bar do
     Global.go_to_game